TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 .. note::

-   Removing entries from ``sys.modules`` or importing compiled modules into multiple interpreters within a process (or following a :c:func:`fork` without an intervening :c:func:`exec`) can create problems for some extension modules.
+   Removing entries kutoka ``sys.modules`` or importing compiled modules into multiple interpreters within a process (or following a :c:func:`fork` without an intervening :c:func:`exec`) can create problems for some extension modules.
    Extension module authors should exercise caution when initializing internal data